Haivision/srt/docs/packet-filtering-and-fec.md

 * a packet may be altered prior to sending; FEC only reads the data.

-* a receiver does allow packet passthrough; it must process each packet and put all results into a provisional buffer\*.
+* a receiver does allow packet passthrough; it must process each packet and put all results into a provisional buffer(\*).
 Note that the FEC filter does allow passthrough for regular data packets, but traps all FEC control packets and provides rebuilt packets.

+    (\*)
-    \* *This provisional buffer is the socket's receiver buffer that is passed to the packet filter framework to accommodate packets coming out of the packet filter (see the *provided* constructor parameter in the ***_Construction_*** section below).*
+*This provisional buffer is the socket's receiver buffer that is passed to the packet filter framework to accommodate packets coming out of the packet filter (see the *provided* constructor parameter in the __Construction__ section below).*

-The sending and receiving mechanism of packet filtering are defined in one class.
+The sending and receiving mechanism of packet filtering is defined in one class.
 SRT is generally bidirectional, so both directions must be covered in a single mechanism.